-Charlee Black ( 1993 ) an Indianapolis, IN native.
-Merges deeply
+Charlee Black ( 1993 ) is an Indianapolis, IN native.
+She merges deeply

 contrasted portraits with highly textured minimalism to create images

-of depth.
-Her work carries a heavy dose of representation for women
+of depth & female power.
+Her work carries a heavy dose of representation for

-Black has based her work in a pinnacle of expression, self-esteem &
+Black has based her work in a culmination of expression, self-esteem &

 I was never really interested in following the rules of photography.

 We all tend to place rules on art to create a sense of status and professionalism.
 When in all honesty, those rules tend to hinder us rather than help us excel.
 I have come to cultivate with my own rules and simultaneously something I create to constantly break the rules I set for myself.